-If an Employer establishes notice requirement policies for Employees using Paid Leave for foreseeable and unforeseeable absences from work, the notice requirement policies must be in writing and comply with this Section 500.400(C).
+If an Employer establishes policies for Employees using Paid Leave for foreseeable and unforeseeable absences from work, the policies must be in writing and comply with this Section.

 (D) Foreseeable Absences

 For the purpose of this Rule, a Foreseeable Absence includes any leave that is planned, routine, or easily foreseen.
 In ascertaining whether an absence was foreseeable, the Commission will consider foreseeability from an objective perspective of whether a reasonable person under the same circumstances would have foreseen the absence.